vEnhance/web.evanchen.cc/input/asyguide.md

 In practice, there are some setup commands I want to have automatically done for every Asymptote picture that I draw.
-For example, I like to `import geometry;` and then define a few extra commands[^ortho] that I often use, like `foot` and `orthocenter`.
+For example, I like to `import geometry;` and then define a few extra commands that I often use, like `foot`.
 I also like to make sure `amsmath` and `amssymb` are active, and set a reasonable default size for the picture, etc.

-[^ortho]:
-    For reasons I simply can't understand, the `geometry` package does define an orthocenter routine --- but the name is `orthocentercenter`.
-    Seriously.
-I can't bring myself to use that, so I define `orthocenter` as an alias for `orthocentercenter`.

 If you happen to be using my LaTeX template `evan.sty`, as described in [LaTeX FAQ L-3](faq-latex.html#L-3) and